slbailey/Retrovue/docs/domain/PlayoutPipeline.md

 - transitions between segments
 - any ffmpeg filtergraph directives needed for composition

 The Producer generates the base playout plan for "now" using schedule and timing information (e.g. from EPG / playlog horizon).
+The plan converts scheduled assets into playout segments with specific timing and overlay instructions.

 After the Producer returns the base playout plan, RetroVue applies any playout-scope enrichers attached to that Channel in priority order.